scala/scala.epfl.ch/projects.md

 ### Make Scala tooling seamless for newcomers, and provide robust foundations for the Scala ecosystem

+#### Polish sbt and Coursier

+Most of the Scala projects are built with sbt, which uses Coursier under the hood.
+The Coursier CLI is also the recommended way to get started in Scala.
+We want to make sure these tools work well for everyone.
+In collaboration with the current maintainers Eugene Yokota and Alexandre Archambault, we will address the most important issues that are currently opened.

 #### Smarter “Step Into” when debugging

 The “step-into” feature in Metals is hard to use because it often goes to